 Key audit matter, continued How our audit addressed the key audit matter Intangible asset impairment (Notes 2 & 37) The Company carries on its statement of financial position the Genentech Licensing Agreement which grants the Company the right to develop the GDC-0084 molecule.
 The asset is being amortised over the 20-year life of the underlying patent.
 The Company also carries an intangible asset relating to intellectual property for the super-benzopyran drug platform which arose from the purchase of Triaxial Pharmaceuticals Pty Ltd in a prior period.
 The asset was recognised at cost at acquisition and is being amortised over the life of the 5-year patent.
 AASB 136 Impairment of Assets requires that an entity shall assess at the end of each reporting period whether there is any indication that an asset may be impaired.
 If any indication exists, the entity shall estimate the recoverable amount of the asset.
 Assessing whether there is any indication that an asset may be impaired involves a high degree of judgement.
+This area is a key audit matter due to intangible asset impairment being a significant risk.
 Our procedures included, amongst others: obtaining an understanding of and evaluating management's process and controls related to assessment of the existence of impairment indicators; assessing management's conclusions on the existence of impairment indicators for reasonableness based on the current status of the development factors; considering each of the internal and external factors outlined by AASB 136 and assessing whether any indicators of impairment are present; and reviewing relevant disclosures in the financial statements.